caave24/caave24/README.md

 🌱 All the repos I have will tie to the goal of me creating videos that show me learning, researching and explaining things that I know & care about.
 🌱 I'm looking to be informative while being more visually stimulating than a slide deck.
 🌱 Other repos will be related experiments, like FFMPEG to create video effects or developing in the open on workflow tools to develop marketing/branding.
+🌱 Building publicly so others can learn, build up their own ideas on top of mine, and simply make their own things.

 ---
 # Repo Guide: